 Feeling unsafe is associated with fear.
 Fear causes insecurity.
 This is expressed as anger, frustration, irritation, physical and emotional stress.

 For those who have had an experience of being safe, they may go back and recall that and attach and connect with a feeling.
 For those who don’t know even that, what do they do?
 You find out what your version of being safe is.

 What kind of feelings do you connect with SAFE?
-Feeling of calm, not looking over your shoulders or from the corner of your eye, feeling satisfied, you don’t have to keep reciting your favourite deity’s name incessantly.
+Feeling of calm, not looking over your shoulder or from the corner of your eye, you don’t have to keep reciting your favourite deity’s name incessantly.